umidmurad/Assignment-2/README.md

 # Assignment-2
-Collaboratively workedd with Diego Flores to create Dictionary application in Java.
+Collaboratively worked with Diego Flores to create Dictionary application in Java.
 We worked with Hashmap, ArrayList, Enum which helped us to strenghen our Java skills.

 Copyrights owned by